sveltejs/eslint-plugin-svelte/docs/rules/html-self-closing.md

-      "void": "always", // or "never" or "ignore" "normal": "always", // or "never" or "ignore" "component": "always", // or "never" or "ignore" "svelte": "always" // or "never" or "igore"
+      "void": "always", // or "never" or "ignore" "normal": "always", // or "never" or "ignore" "component": "always", // or "never" or "ignore" "svelte": "always" // or "never" or "ignore"
     }
   ]
 }